aha-oida/aha-secret/docs/docs/installation/docker-compose.md

 $ docker-compose up -d
 ```

-{: .note }
+{: .warning }
-Please note that this docker-compose file will not deploy a reverse-proxy.
+> Please note that this docker-compose file will not deploy a reverse-proxy.
 It is recommended to use a reverse proxy for production environments.

 ----